kubernetes/steering/elections.md

 The steering committee picks election officers to operate the election and circulate a timeline for nominations, and the vote.
-At present because results are announced early October, the steering committee should start looking at this process by mid-July, planning to kick things off by mid-August.
-This process is articulated in [kubernetes/community/events/elections/README.md].
+At present because results are announced early October, the steering committee should consider the following schedule:

+- election officers selected by July 1
+- voter eligibility criteria chosen by Aug 1
+- results announced at first community meeting after Oct 1

 ### Election officer selection